gandalf1819/Twitter-clone/src/mini-twitter/README.md

-## Mini Twitter
+## Webber
 ---

-Mini twitter is a simple web application, comprised of a web server written in Go.
+Webber is a simple web application, comprised of a web server written in Go.

 ---

 ## Features

-Mini-twitter provides the following features in the application.
+Webber provides the following features in the application.

 1. User registration with username and password.
 2. Logging in as a given user, given username and password.